joaoreynolds/USUResponsive/README.md

 	```

 That's it!
 Revew all your paths, make sure they are pointing to the right place.
 If you have any custom CSS, you should make responsive adaptations to it in your own custom CSS file.
 That way, if this global template code ever changes, you can simply replace your file to get the most recent version.

+If you're new to responsive CSS, [here's a great tutorial](http://webdesignerwall.com/tutorials/responsive-design-in-3-steps).